 Does the cloudy weather make you crave for fried and spicy snacks?
-Every time it rains in the evening, you want to have a serving of hot pakodas or samosa with your Masala Chai and you just can’t get enough of the store-bought goodies.
-Why not just make hot and yummy samosas at home?
+Every time it rains in the evening, you want to have a serving of hot pakodas or Punjabi Samosa with your Masala Chai and you just can’t get enough of the store-bought goodies.
+Why not just make hot and yummy Samosa at home?

 For those who are unfamiliar with samosas, allow me to explain to you what exactly it is.
 Samosa is a fried delicacy that consists of pastry packed with savory filling.
 Traditionally, the filling consists of potatoes and peas cooked with spices.
 But we often come across with other varieties such as onion samosa, sev samosa, chicken samosa and even sweet samosa filled with mawa and nuts.

 I have been hogging on samosas all my life!
 Just samosas or samosa chat, I love it all.
 Oh the sound of the crust as you bite into the pastry!
 And the steamy and spicy potato stuffing tickling your taste-buds as you dig deeper!
 It’s so comforting!
 What I find most interesting about the samosa is its 3 D triangular shape.
 It may look complicated at first.
 But you will get a hang of making perfect samosas within minutes when you try making it a couple of times.
 I too have mastered the art of shaping samosas with some practice.
 If I can, you can too!